 Performance: speed 142.6 mph, glide ratio 28:1.
-COMMENTARY

-The TG-10B is an L-23 Super Blanik sailplane produced in the Czech Republic.
+The TG-10B is an L-23 Super Blanik dual sailplane, produced in the Czech Republic and used by USAFA to introduce cadets to flight through the Soar-For-All program.